Good Planet News Weekly, 15 October

 “Sustainability may yet be possible if sufficient numbers of scholars, practitioners and political actors embrace a plurality of approaches to and perspectives on sustainability, accept multiple interpretations and practices associated with an evolving concept of “development”, and support a further opening up of local-to-global public spaces to debate and enact a politics of sustainability.”

 Because climate change is a global challenge (perhaps the biggest!) with no geographical limits it requires a global response.
-Let me rephrase that, it requires a response globally, that is anchored in local geographical, climatic, ecological, socio-political, economic and cultural context.
+Let me rephrase that, it requires a response globally, that is anchored in local geographical, climatic, ecological, socio-political, economic, and cultural contexts.

 The thing about place is that no one locale is the same.
 Place is a complex notion.
 Each comes with its own identity, challenges, and socio-economic situation.
-The identifying factors aren’t just social, each place is unique with its own environment, biodiversity, ecosystems, topographical, geological, and geographical advantages and disadvantages.
-Place influences a person’s identity and their empathy towards nature, which plays a role in the motivation for climate and sustainability action.
+The identifying factors aren’t just social, each place is unique with its own environment, biodiversity, ecosystems, topographical, geological, and geographical advantages, and disadvantages.
+Place influences a person’s identity and empathy towards nature, which plays a role in the motivation for climate and sustainability action.
 The perception of place is then vital to social and environmental justice at the community level.
 This makes the community context the most practical viewpoint for addressing social and environmental issues.

 What’s more, climate change is not and will not affect each place equally.
 Each community will mount its own challenges that are unique to that place.
 So, it is nonsensical to then believe that we can apply a universal approach to these issues, even if they have global scope.
 Plus, large-scale transformational systemic change is inherently complicated, and especially drawn out – a major issue when dealing with issues on an urgent timescale like climate change.

 Global declarations and treaties are a vital part of the international system.
-They are an important tool to set the wheels in motion for action in all parts of the world, and they outline states responsibilities and obligations in responding to challenges that affect us all.
+They are an important tool to set the wheels in motion for action in all parts of the world, and they outline states’ responsibilities and obligations in responding to challenges that affect us all.
 But, they are not effective in their own right.
 International action is firmly squared within the boundaries of neoliberalism, which promotes universal values in line with Western standards, and ignores the diverse realities of communities everywhere.
 This has indeed been one of the most common critiques in relation to global climate declarations.
-International climate diplomacy must be coupled with locally anchored solutions within a context that speaks to locally-identified needs and challenges, otherwise they are all but useless.
+International climate diplomacy must be coupled with locally anchored solutions within a context that speaks to locally-identified needs and challenges, otherwise, they are all but useless.

 What alternative approaches like Buen Vivir do is remove local action for social and environmental justice from ideal and aspirational universal values and provide local communities with agency to drive solutions that meet their realities.
-As a hypothetical example, let’s look at two climate-related flood disasters, the solutions that are required for (comparably) affluent communities in Northern New South Wales in Australia will not work in the poor communities of Pakistan who are currently experiencing climate flooding of biblical proportions.
+As a hypothetical example, let’s look at two climate-related flood disasters, the solutions that are required for (comparably) affluent communities in Northern New South Wales in Australia will not work in the poor communities of Pakistan which are currently experiencing climate flooding of biblical proportions.

 Small-scale transformational change breaks up larger big-picture goals like the SDGs and makes them amenable to place and context.
 Smaller chunks are easier to swallow and (notwithstanding all the complexities in a community) quicker to achieve real change.
 Concepts like Buen Vivir also help reconcile the social and environmental aspects, that builds bridges between the two rather than having them almost compete for attention.

 Local action for climate change is crucial and Buen Vivir provides a framework for locally driven solutions that build resilience, mitigate impacts, and allow communities to adapt in relation to their own realities.
-It that respect it provides a tool for increasing social and environmental wellbeing in the face of these challenges.
+In that respect it provides a tool for increasing social and environmental wellbeing in the face of these challenges.
 Having local solutions unadulterated by the global agenda yet capable of working together in cooperation with it is vital for transformative action at this point.
 ‘Together yet apart’ – much like the catchphrase of the COVID lockdown period.

 Even the upcoming COP27 in Egypt has recognised the importance of working together for implementation against the old notion of a single negotiated outcome.
 The Presidency Vision states the need “to replicate and rapidly upscale all other climate-friendly solutions towards implementation in developing countries”.
 “Together for implementation” is the theme, with the Presidency saying that implementation needs to happen “on time and at scale”, and be “specific, measurable, and impactful”.